htefera/MLSystemsQualityEvaluation/README.md

 3. **Pima Indian Diabetes Dataset**
   * The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 It is used to determine whether or not a patient has diabetes, based on certain diagnostic measurements.

 ## Methodology
+To answer the questions in the problem statement section, we designed and architected the following methodlogy.

 ![Implementation Architecture](Images/designfinal.png)